 You must provide us with a verified UK Nominated Emergency Contact (NEC) at least four weeks prior to your arrival on campus.
-The contact must be over 21 and resident in the UK.
+The contact must be over 21, resident in the UK and able to communicate in English.

-If you need a visa to study in the UK and will be 18 by the time your course starts but under 18 on 1 April 2023, we will ask for consent from your parent or guardian for you to make a visa application, but you will not need to provide a nominated emergency contact.
+If you need a visa to study in the UK and will be 18 by the time your course starts but under 18 on 1 April 2024, we will ask for consent from your parent or guardian for you to make a visa application, but you will not need to provide a nominated emergency contact.